Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Choosing between a triple net lease and a gross lease isn’t just about comparing rent numbers.
 It’s about understanding who pays for taxes, insurance, maintenance, utilities, and repairs after the commercial lease agreement is signed.
-In 2026, operating costs can shift quickly, so the lease label matters less than the exact language inside the contract.
+These days, operating costs can shift quickly, so the lease label matters less than the exact language inside the contract.
 A low base rent can become expensive if the tenant carries too much cost risk.

 NNN Meaning: Understanding the Triple Net Lease